-Remember, this is just general advice and you should always talk to a medical professional regarding flying with a heart condition.
+Let's be clear, though, my best bit of advice I can give is that you should always talk to a medical professional regarding flying with a heart condition before you book.

-Here’s is a quick at-a-glance guide to air travel for travellers with a heart condition, who’ve suffered a heart attack or undergone cardiac surgery.
+Here’s Pete Barden's at-a-glance guide to air travel for travellers who’ve suffered a heart attack or undergone cardiac surgery.

 Have you or someone you know had a heart attack or other related condition?
 Here's some information to help you get back in the air (Credit: Pxhere.com)